HZINA/Implemented-Text-Classifier-for-Gutenberg-digital-books-/README.md

-### Implemented Text Classifier for-Gutenberg digital books
+### Implemented Text Classifier for Gutenberg digital books

 * Collected documents from the Gutenberg library, performed document segmentation, and labeled the document